 So, in this post, we outline a few methods that can help you experience these benefits and display your Facebook page activity on your website.

-- Step 2: Import the Facebook feed into your account
+- 2. Import the Facebook Feed into your account

 1. Signup for the Facebook feed plugin